-In Transparent mode, the requesting node outputs an extra carriage return following the response from the designated node and the command terminates; it is then ready to accept a new AT command.
-In the event that the requested node does not exist or is too slow to respond, the requesting node outputs an ERROR response after N? expires.
+In Transparent mode, the requesting node will output an extra CRLF following the response from the designated node and the command will terminate, being ready to accept a new AT command.
+In the event that the requested node does not exist or is too slow to respond, the requesting node outputs an ERROR response after NT expires.

 In API mode, the response from the requesting node will be output in API mode and the command will terminate immediately.
-If no response comes from the requested node, the requesting node outputs an error response in API mode after N? expires.
-The device's software assumes that each node has a unique NI string.
+If no response comes from the requested node, the requesting node outputs an error response in API mode after NT expires.